 If you click Configure Calendar, you can reconfigure the Fiscal Calendar to start on a different date.

 Expand the Scenario Dimension and go to the Scenario Member List.

 This Member List does not contain pre-generated Members, so we need to add some.
 Click Add New three times.
 Double-click on the default Member Labels and change their names to Actual, Plan, and Forecast.

-Make sure the check-box in the Input column is checked for each.
+Make sure the checkbox in the Input column is checked for Plan and Forecast.
 Members without this option selected won't have input capabilities on Forms.
-The Annotate option is used to allow text input on Dimensions.
+The Annotate option allows text input on Dimensions.

 Note: Changes made in the Dimension section will be immediately saved in the database.

-Step 8.
 Now that we've configured the three pre-generated Dimensions, let's add the two additional Dimensions we'll need.